Overview

 Getting started¶

-OpenFaaS Pro is developed primarily for team deploying to Kubernetes, however most of the features are also compatible with faasd.
-Learn about faasd and OpenFaaS Pro here: The Event-Driven Edge with OpenFaaS
+OpenFaaS Standard is developed primarily for teams deploying to Kubernetes, however most of the features are also compatible with OpenFaaS Edge.

 Are you interested in OpenFaaS for your organisation?
-Contact us to find out more.
+Contact us to contact us or to find out more.